What You Need to Know About Industrial Safety and Health Engineer

 - Recommend process and product safety features that will reduce employees' exposure to chemical, physical, and biological work hazards.

-Skills Needed to be an Industrial Safety and Health Engineer
+What an Industrial Safety and Health Engineer Should Know

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.